 How Not to Lose Your Scholarship

-After working hard at winning a scholarship, you definitely don't want to lose it!
+After working hard to receive a scholarship, you definitely don't want to lose it!
 Some scholarships are renewable, which means that each year, upon review of certain criteria, the organization may award you the same scholarship for the upcoming academic year.
-So, even though you think all the hard work ends after you win the scholarship, there may be things you need to do to make sure you get the money for all four years of school.

 To avoid losing your scholarship, it’s critical to read the rules and guidelines outlined by the organization administering the award.
-Common requirements to continue receiving a renewable scholarship include:
+Common requirements to continue receiving a renewable scholarship include the following:

 Full-Time Enrollment Status

 Organizations sometimes require students to maintain full-time enrollment status.
 Check to make sure what the organization’s definition of full-time is; sometimes they have their own specifications, and sometimes they default to your school’s definition.
-If you need to drop to half- or part-time status, you may miss out on your scholarship.
+So you may need to enroll in at least five classes to be eligible, depending on your school.

 Some organizations require their scholarship recipients to perform a certain amount of community service.
 Some even have specific service requirements, such as volunteering for certain events that are held by the organization or mentoring local students.
-Check with the organization to see if they have any guidelines as to how they’d like you to document and report your service hours, and be sure to budget your service time accordingly throughout the semester or year rather than leaving it all until the last minute.
+Check with the organization to see if they have any guidelines as to how they’d like you to document and report your service hours.

 Nobody ever likes to lose something they worked hard for, so do your research to avoid any potential losses.
 If you do happen to lose you scholarship, ask the organization about their reinstatement policies in order to try to win the scholarship back again.